jku-win-dke/AISA-XMI-Mapper/README.md

 These basic elements are not part of the AIXM 5.1.1 XMI file and therefore added manually.
 Other GML constructs like gml:pos inherited through gml:Point are also not part of the AIXM 5.1.1 XMI file and not considered.
 A generated AIXM RDFS/SHACL document could be combined with a GML RDFS/SHACL document for a complete validation of the data.

-### 2.3.
-Stereotypes

-#### 2.3.1.
-Feature
+#### aixm_5-1-1.xq: Mapping of Elements

+UML classes of AIXM 5.1.1 are mapped based on their stereotype.

+##### aixm_5-1-1.xq: Mapping of Elements - Stereotype "feature"

 For each UML class with stereotype "feature" two SHACL shapes and RDFS classes are generated:

 1. A SHACL shape and RDFS class extending the aixm:AIXMFeature shape and with the single property aixm:timeSlice.
-Example AirportHeliport:
+Example aixm:AirportHeliport:

 		aixm:AirportHeliport
 			a rdfs:Class , sh:NodeShape ;